firebase/firebase-js-sdk/packages/rxfire/docs/firestore.md

 ```

 ### `collectionChanges()`
-The `collectionChanges()` function creates an observable that emits the event changes on a collection.
+The `collectionChanges()` function creates an observable that emits the changes on the specified collection based on the input query.
 This is different than the collection function in that it does not contain the state of your application but only the individual changes.
-The optional `events` parameter will filter which child events populate the array.
+The optional `events` parameter filters which the type of change populate the array.
+By default, all changes are emitted.
+Returns the affected documents and the type of change that occurred (added, modified, or removed).

 |                 |                                          |
 |-----------------|------------------------------------------|